 For example, have a go at one of the cutting activities or try some finger gym with playdough; if you have some straws at home, try threading some beads or pasta over them, or try stretching elastic bands over different shapes objects - how many can you stretch?

-Hello everybody!
-Here we will be putting up some suggestions for easy and nutritious recipes you can try out at home.
+Here we will be putting up some suggestions for easy recipes you can try out at home.
 Let us know if you have any good ones too - we'd love to hear about them.